bakame-php/http-structured-fields/docs/07-extensions.md

 # Interacting with PHP ecosystem

-All Datatype expose the `Stringable` interface while it is recommended to use the `toHttpValue` method for better granularity.
+All Datatypes expose the `Stringable` interface while it is recommended to use the `toHttpValue` method for better granularity.
 Supporting the `Stringable` interface allows the package to easily interface with packages and frameworks which expects a string or a stringable object when adding or updating